arcus/education_modules/pandas_transform/pandas_transform.md

 author:   Elizabeth Drellich
 email:    drelliche@chop.edu
-version:  0.0.1
+version:  1.0.0
 module_template_version: 2.0.0
 language: en
 narrator: UK English Female
-title: Using `pandas` for Tabular Data in python
+title: Transform Data with pandas
-comment:  This is an introduction to tabular data in python using `pandas` DataFrames.
+comment:  This is an introduction to transforming data using a Python library named pandas.
-long_description: This module is for learners who have some familiarity with python, and want to learn how the `pandas` package can handle large tabular data sets.
-No previous experience with `pandas` is required, and only an introductory level understanding of python is assumed.
+long_description: This module is for learners who have some familiarity with Python, and want to learn how the pandas library can handle large tabular data sets.
+No previous experience with pandas is required, and only an introductory level understanding of Python is assumed.
 estimated_time: 1 hour

 @learning_objectives